wenzel-lab/rio-controller/software/README.md

    export RIO_PORT=5001
    python main.py
    ```
+   ROI modes: default is software ROI; set `RIO_ROI_MODE=hardware` to request hardware ROI when the active camera backend supports it (falls back to software if not).

 3. **Access the web interface**:
    - Open your browser to `http://localhost:5000` (or your specified port)